10 Tips to be an environmentally aware traveller

-If we are to fly, then look to offset your carbon and the easiest way to do this is by planting trees. £5 to £10 each time we fly will help massively.
-However, do consider the project as you’ll want your money to go straight into planting a tree and not into a quango lobbying politicians!
+If you are going to fly, then look to offset your carbon and the easiest way to do this is by planting trees. £5 to £10 each time you fly will help massively.
+However, do consider the project as you’ll want your money to go straight into planting a tree and not into quango lobbying politicians!
 Also remember that once the tree is planted it needs to be monitored until it’s strong enough to grow independently and this should be part of the scheme.

 Soil is a major source of stored carbon.
 If trees are planted using industrial processes, which often mean the soil is ploughed and turned over, the amount of carbon released from the soil can be greater than the initial carbon uptake by your growing tree.
 Look for small scale schemes which use the traditional methods of digging a small hole and planting a tree.

 Biodiversity – it’s not just about trees and carbon uptake.
 A good carbon offset scheme will also increase biodiversity, provided a variety of trees are planted.
 This improves habitat and soil quality, reduces erosion and if schemes are near streams and rivers they can create shade over the water which has the added benefit of lowering water temperatures and allows marine life to flourish (often streams and river banks have little shade and the increased water temperature reduces bio-diversity).